-Community leaders came together with police and thought of a possible solution.
+Community leaders came together and thought of a possible solution.
 Many residents of Copper Creek still believed if a murderer touched their victim’s bones, the bones would bleed.
 They set about arranging an Ordeal of Blood.

-The sheriff issued a blanket summons to gather everyone who’d been at least 15 at the time of Vermillion’s disappearance.
+The Sheriff issued a blanket summons to everyone who’d been at least 15 at the time of Vermillion’s disappearance.
 On the day of the event, far more spectators attended than those actually summoned.
 The bones were displayed and everyone who fit the criteria was compelled to touch them as an officer watched.
 The deputy then inspected the remains for blood.

-It seemed he’d gotten away with murder, but his telling behavior garnered far more observers than he imagined.
+It seemed he’d gotten away with murder, but his telling behavior garnered more observers than he imagined.
 Vermillion’s bones did not bleed, but perhaps vengeance came in another form.
 Many people watched the suspect’s abnormally guilty display towards the remains.
-After that day, his usual customers stopped visiting and a short time later, he was forced to leave the area or face financial ruin.
+After that day, customers stopped visiting and a short time later, he was forced to leave the area or face financial ruin.